How to use the Payment API v2

 Response

 If additional actions are required from the customer, a redirectURL is returned in the response body.
-Once the transaction has been completed or cancelled, the PSP notifies FinDock through the callback, and FinDock updates the data in Salesforce accordingly.
+Once the transaction has been completed or cancelled, the PSP notifies FinDock through a callback, and FinDock updates the data in Salesforce accordingly.

 {